6 Steps for Writing A Project Proposal! How Can x.doc Help You Close Clients Better?

 Step 5.
 Request Your Needed Resources

-Communicate the resources—financial, human, technological, and external—that are required for a successful implementation.
-Give specifics about the funding, staff, tools, and outside assistance.
+Communicate the resources—financial, human, technological, and external—required for a successful implementation.
+Provide specifics about funding, staff, tools, and outside assistance.
 Provide expense estimates and explain why they are necessary.
 Describe how these resources help the project succeed and include ways to cut costs.

 Provide viable solutions while being honest about any hazards or difficulties that may arise.
 Exhibit forethought and proactive planning by being willing to collaborate and engage in discussion.